-“Empires of Vice: Opium and the Rise of Opium Prohibition Across Colonial Southeast Asia”
+Empires of Vice: The Rise Opium Prohibition Across Southeast Asia

 (Forthcoming.
 Princeton University Press, Histories of Economic Life series)

 Opium had long been a major source of revenue for European powers colonizing Southeast Asia, claiming both material gain and moral authority from taxing opium consumption as a peculiar vice among non-European subjects.
 Between the 1890s and 1940s however, colonial states began to ban opium across the region, reversing the economic bases of overseas rule and official justifications governing over others.
 In retrospect, the prohibition of opium seems like an ordinary state activity, not least because the dangers of drug addiction and trafficking are so deeply etched in our current imaginary.
 This book demonstrates the opposite.
 It illuminates an extraordinary process through which European colonial states reconfigured their opium-entangled foundations of rule.

 How were colonial states able to enact such a dramatic change?
 I argue that opium prohibition was made possible due to the pivotal work of colonial bureaucrats, stressing the surprising strength of seemingly weak official actors.
 Comparing British and French experiences across today’s Burma, Cambodia, Laos, Malaysia, Singapore, and Vietnam, I trace how the everyday work and ideas of local administrators delegitimized state practices of taxing opium, which in turn enabled major anti-opium reforms.
 Challenging conventional wisdom that prohibition was either a necessary result of the medical “discovery” of opium’s harms or response to transnational moral crusaders, this book finds a more complicated story of state transformation, and locates its dynamism deep within the underbelly of a colonial bureaucracy.